tc39/proposal-UnambiguousJavaScriptGrammar/README.md

    Unambiguous Script and Module goals would improve its ability to determine module types.

- * JSCS double parses, first as the Script goal, then as the Module goal.
-With unambiguous Script and Module goals it could parse as the Module goal first.
-   JSCS also accepts input through stdin, so identification of goals through source text is ideal.
+ * JSCS can accept input through stdin, so identification of parse goals by source text is ideal.

  * Linters, like xo, could use unambiguous Script and Module goals to enable